About the Art

 The Artist's Bio

-When her children left for college, she and her husband focused on their horses; breeding, raising, and showing American Quarter Horses and helping with their family’s cattle operation.
+When her children left for college, Chrissy and her husband focused on breeding, raising, and showing American Quarter Horses.
+A series of difficult events, beginning with a career-ending injury to her mare, changed the course of their equine work.

 Chrissy Rogers CV